 More than 80 gamers, devs, and us writer types piled into a few floors in a high rise in Center City Philly to talk about games, game development, and the industry for most of a Saturday.
 Highlights included "brogrammers," Chinese Internet speakeasies, and Hal Larsson's First Law of Game Difficulty, coined on-scene.
 And that's just the tip of the iceberg.
 Read the rest.

 Eight teams have 45 hours to create working prototypes of games; awards are given in several categories.
-GDF's Patrick Holleman covers the event, with no pretense of disinterested objectivity.
-But the real story is the participants of the Jam, and their incredibly infectious love of making games.
+The real story is the participants of the Jam, and their incredibly infectious love of making games.

 Site questions? webmaster@thegamedesignforum.com